Noah Cyrus Rocks Bedazzled Bodysuit to Perform with Jimmie Allen

-Noah Cyrus Rocks Sexy Bedazzled Bodysuit for 2020 CMT Awards Performance with Jimmie Allen
+Noah Cyrus Wears Bedazzled Bodysuit for 2020 CMT Awards Performance with Jimmie Allen

-All eyes were on Noah Cyrus as she rocked the 2020 CMT Awards in a dazzling, slinky bodysuit.
-The 20-year-old musician hit the stage with Jimmie Allen to perform their collaboration, “This Is Us.”
+Noah Cyrus took the stage at the 2020 CMT Awards with Jimmie Allen to perform their chart-topping song, “This Is Us,” rocking a bedazzled sheer bodysuit.

-While Allen kicked off the performance in an extravagant, glittering silver coat and black pants, Cyrus then entered the stage with a show-stopping, blingy bodysuit.
+Allen kicked off the performance in a glittering silver coat and black pants, Cyrus then joined him for the collaboration.

-The musician’s killer body was on full display as she rocked the sheer suit, which had sparkling jewels shaped like a bikini covering her private parts.

-Earlier in the evening, Cyrus arrived on the blue carpet wearing denim over an orange crop top.
+Earlier in the evening, the singer arrived on the blue carpet wearing denim over an orange crop top.

 The pair’s performance was introduced by Matchbox Twenty frontman Rob Thomas, who is one of Allen’s musical idols.